dtonhofer/minizinc_experiments/stats_collection/README.md

 - `val_sel`: The setting for the "value selection" strategy (in this case, applied to the sought schedule "start times", variables `s`).
 - `limit_s`: Time limit given to MiniZinc in seconds; the best solution (in this case, shortest schedule solution) found within that limit counts.
 - `duration_s`: Time spent processing in seconds, as determined by the collection script.
-- `makespan`: Best overall duration of the schedule found.
+- **`makespan`**: Best overall duration of the schedule found.
 The smaller the better.
-If nothing was found, we write `NA`.
+If nothing was found, we write `NA`, as is the custom in `R`.

+Next come performance values output by MiniZinc due to the `--statistics` option.
+Refer to [Statistics Output](https://www.minizinc.org/doc-2.5.5/en/fzn-spec.html#statistics-output) in the manua

-- `init_time_s`: MZn: Time spent initializing in seconds.
-Can be disregarded, as it's always belwo 0.1s.
+- `init_time_s`: Time spent initializing in seconds.
+Can be disregarded, as it's always below 0.1s.
-- `solve_time_s`: MZn: Time spent solving in seconds.
+- `solve_time_s`: Time spent solving in seconds.
 Cannot be larger than `limit_s`, but can be smaller.
-- `solutions`: MZn: Solutions found during optimization.
-If 0: It's a bust!
+- `solutions`: Solutions found during optimization.
+If this is 0, it's a bust!
-- `variables`: MZn: Number of variables created from the problem statement.
-Varies from 71 to 2451 depending on problem.
+- `variables`: Number of variables created from the problem statement.
+(Here, varies from 71 to 2451 depending on problem.)
-- `propagators`: MZn: Number of variables created from the problem statement.
-Varies from 78 to 2891 depending on problem.
+- `propagators`: Number of variables created from the problem statement.
+(Here, varies from 78 to 2891 depending on problem.)
-- `propagations`: MZn: Number of propagator invocations.
-Maximum observed value overall is 86 million.
+- `propagations`: Number of propagator invocations.
+(Here, maximum observed value overall is 86 million.)
-- `nodes`: MZn: Number of search nodes.
-Maximum observed value overall is 2 million.
+- `nodes`: Number of search nodes.
+(Here, maximum observed value overall is 2 million.)
-- `failures`: MZn: Number of leaf nodes that were failed.
-Maximum observed value overall is above 1 million.
+- `failures`: Number of leaf nodes that were failed.
+(Here, maximum observed value overall is above 1 million.)
-- `restarts`: MZn: Number of times the solver restarted the search (jumped back to the root search node).
-Always 0.
+- `restarts`: Number of times the solver restarted the search (jumped back to the root search node).
+(Here, always 0.)
-- `peak_depth`: MZn: Peak depth of search tree reached. `prepare14` reaches 1300 here.
+- `peak_depth`: Peak depth of search tree reached.
+(Here, `prepare14` reaches 1300.)
-- `num_solutions`: MZn: The `nSolutions` value.
-It is 1 if a valid solution has been found, 0 if not.
-Never above 1.
+- `num_solutions`: The `nSolutions` value, this should be the "number of solutions output".
+It think.

 ## Info on search strategy annotations